 The committee evaluates the candidate's written and oral examinations as being either satisfactory or unsatisfactory.
-The Graduate School is notified on form D-3: Doctoral Comprehensive Examination Results form.
-The D-3 must be filed with the Graduate Student Services office no more than 14 days after the exam.
-A sample D-3 form can be found on page 64.
+The Graduate School is notified on form D-3: Doctoral

+Comprehensive Examination Results form.
+The D-3 must be filed with the DGS no more than 14 days after the exam.
 The Graduate School academic process contains the following statement: